The aim of this leaflet

 Biologics can be transferred to breast milk in very small amounts.
-However, there are to date no hints for biologic treatment in the breastfeeding mother to cause harm to the newborn.
-Therefore, if needed the biologic treatment may be started while the mother is still breastfeeding.
+However, there is no evidence that biologic treatment in the breastfeeding mother to cause harm to the newborn.
+Therefore, if needed, the biologic treatment may be started while the mother is still breastfeeding.

 Where can I find more information about the use of biologics in pregnancy?

 - Schaefer, Peters, Miller: Drugs during pregnancy and lactation.
 3rd edition (in preparation)

 - Bae YS, Van Voorhees AS, Hsu S, et al. Review of treatment options for psoriasis in pregnant or lactating women: from the Medical Board of the National Psoriasis Foundation.
 J Am Acad Dermatol 2012; 67:459-77.